What are Interjections? Types of Interjections in English with Examples

 Hesitation Markers

 Hesitation markers are the natural pauses and fillers we use while thinking or when we’re unsure what to say next.
-Don’t think of these as bad habits.
-They’re useful and give you time to think while signaling to others that you’re not finished speaking.
-Native English speakers use these all the time in natural conversation.
+They help us buy time while formulating our thoughts.
+Examples include:

 Greeting Interjections